fametrano/fametrano.github.io/bbt.md

 ---
 layout: page
 title: Bitcoin and Blockchain Technology Course
+description: Next edition of the 'Bitcoin and Blockchain Technology' course, including slides, code, videos, etc.
 permalink: /bbt/
 ---

-# Bitcoin and Blockchain Technology, Spring 2019
+## Bitcoin and Blockchain Technology, Spring 2019

 Department of Statistics and Quantitative Methods, University of Milano-Bicocca